HIV - Human Immunodeficiency Virus

 - The best current defence is prevention.

-transmitted when infected blood, seman, or vaginal fluid enters the
+- HIV is transmitted when infected blood, seman, or vaginal fluid enters the bloodstream.

 Modes of transmission include: